adonisjs/legacy.adonisjs.com/docs/docs/guides/03-validator/04-validation-rules.md

 ```

 ## `rules.ip`
 Enforce the field under validation is a valid ip address.
-Optionally, you can also specify the `ipv` version.
+Optionally, you can also specify the `ip` version.

 ```ts
 {